ericgj/rmu-alarmclock/README.markdown

     remindr 10:30 walk the dog          # reminder at specified time remindr --end 11pm-12:30pm meeting  # reminder at end of timed event

+## Project roadmap

+I am implementing a simplified app in two different ways and comparing them, before working in more detail on the alarm mechanism and client interface.
+See the ROADMAP file for more details.

+### Note As of Sep 21, only the first phase (Eventmachine implementation) has been done.

+I've put in the scaffolding for the second phase but not much else.